stratoserp/stratoserp/DATA_MODEL.md

 ## Event Subscribers by Module

-### All functions and their subscriptions

-- Goods receipt - Triggered by Goods receipt
-  - ENTITY_INSERT - itemsInsert Loop through each item and update the refs and cost.

-  - ENTITY_PRE_SAVE - itemLineEntityPresave Loop through each item received and create a new 'stock' item.

-- Invoice - Trigered by Invoice
-  - ENTITY_INSERT - invoiceInsert Adjust the outstanding balance for a customer based on the value of the invoice being saved.

-  - ENTITY_UPDATE - invoiceUpdate Adjust the outstanding balance for a customer based on the value of the invoice being saved.

-  - ENTITY_PRE_SAVE - invoicePresave Reduce the outstanding balance for a customer based on the value of the invoice being saved.

-    On update, they will be re-adjusted.
-This is to handle removing payments.

-- Item - Triggered by Invoice
-  - ENTITY_INSERT - invoiceInsertMarkSold Mark items as sold.

-  - ENTITY_UPDATE - invoiceUpdateMarkSold Mark items as sold.

-  - ENTITY_PRE_SAVE - invoiceMarkAvailable When saving an invoice, in case there is an entry removed, all items already marked as sold via this invoice need to be marked as available.

-    On update, they will get re-marked as sold again.
-This is in case an entry is removed, it then needs to be available for other invoices.

-- Item Line - Triggered by Bill, Goods receipt, Invoice, Quote, Purchase order
-  - ENTITY_PRE_SAVE - itemLineEntityPresave Loop through the lines on the invoice to calculate the total

-- Payment - Triggered by Payment
-  - ENTITY_INSERT - paymentInsert Mark invoices as paid.

-  - ENTITY_UPDATE - paymentUpdate Mark invoices as paid.

-  - ENTITY_PRE_SAVE - paymentPresave When saving a payment, in case there is an entry removed, all invoices already marked as paid via this payment need to be marked as unpaid.

-    On update, they will get re-marked as paid again.
-This is in case an entry is removed, it then needs to be back in the outstanding list.

-- Payment Line - Triggered by Payment
-  - ENTITY_PRE_SAVE - paymentLineEntityPresave Loop through the lines on the payment to calculate the total.

-- Purchase order
-  - ENTITY_CREATE - purchaseOrderInsert Just a stub function, not sure there is really anything to do on PO creation.

-- Stock - Triggered by Stock
-  - ENTITY_PRE_SAVE - stockItemPresave Handle creating an item if stock is inserted with no item already existing.

-- Timekeeping - Triggered by Invoice
-  - ENTITY_INSERT - timekeepingInvoiceInsertMarkBilled Mark timekeeping entries as billed.

-  - ENTITY_UPDATE - timekeepingInvoiceUpdateMarkBilled Mark timekeeping entries as billed.

-  - ENTITY_PRE_SAVE - timekeepingInvoiceMarkNotBilled When saving an invoice, in case the timekeeping entries have been removed, they need to be marked as unbilled.
+### Event subscriptions and their subsequent functions

+- Customer - Filters for Invoice or Payment types.
+  - ENTITY_INSERT - updateBalance() - update customer balance.
+  - ENTITY_UPDATE - updateBalance() - update customer balance.
+  - ENTITY_DELETE - updateBalance() - update customer balance.

+- Devel - Filters for config save events.
+  - ConfigDevelEvents::SAVE - onConfigSave() - Stop a few things from being written to config that break stuff.

+- Goods receipt - Filters for GoodsReceipt types.
+  - ENTITY_PRE_SAVE - createItems() - Loop through each item received and create a new 'stock' item.
+  - ENTITY_INSERT - updateFields() - Loop through each item and update the refs and cost.

+- Invoice - Filters for Invoice type.
+  - ENTITY_PRE_SAVE - invoicePreAction()
+    - Load a copy of the old invoice into the object for later use.
+    - Adjust the outstanding amount if the total changed.
+    - Update the invoice status.

+- Item - Filters for Invoice type.
+  - ENTITY_INSERT - reconcileItems() - Check and mark items as sold/available.
+  - ENTITY_UPDATE - reconcileItems() - Check and mark items as sold/available.
+  - ENTITY_DELETE - markItemsAvailableSave() - Mark items that were sold available again.

+- Item Line - Filters for any entities with se_item_lines
+  - ENTITY_PRE_SAVE - calculateTotal() - Loop through the item lines to calculate the total.

+- Payment - Filters for Payments
+  - ENTITY_PRE_SAVE - paymentPreAction()
+    - Load a copy of the old payment into the object for later use.
+  - ENTITY_INSERT - updateInvoices() - Check and mark invoices as paid/unpaid.
+  - ENTITY_UPDATE - updateInvoices() - Check and mark invoices as paid/unpaid.
+  - ENTITY_DELETE - updateInvoices() - Check and mark invoices as paid/unpaid.

+- Payment Line - Filters for Payment entities.
+  - ENTITY_PRE_SAVE - calculateTotal() - Loop through the item lines to calculate the total.

+- Stock - Filters for Item type, stock bundle.
+  - ENTITY_PRE_SAVE - stockItemPresave()
+    - Handle creating an item if stock is inserted with no item already existing.
+    - I suspect this really only occurs with the migration process @todo - check.

+- Timekeeping - Filters for Invoice type.
+  - ENTITY_PRE_SAVE - timekeepingMarkItemsUnBilled() When saving an invoice, in case the timekeeping entries have been removed, they need to be marked as unbilled.
     On update, they will get re-marked as billed again.
 This is in case an entry is removed, it then needs to be back in the unbilled list.
+    @todo - convert this to reconcile style like invoice.
+  - ENTITY_INSERT - timekeepingMarkItemsBilled() Mark timekeeping entries as billed.
+  - ENTITY_UPDATE - timekeepingMarkItemsBilled()  Mark timekeeping entries as billed.

 - Xero - Triggered by Customer, Invoice
-  - ENTITY_INSERT - xeroCustomerInsert When a customer is added, sync it to xero.
+  - ENTITY_INSERT - xeroCustomerInsert() - When a customer is added, sync it to xero.

-  - ENTITY_UPDATE - xeroCustomerUpdate When a customer is updated, sync it to xero.
+  - ENTITY_UPDATE - xeroCustomerUpdate() - When a customer is updated, sync it to xero.

-  - ENTITY_INSERT - xeroInvoiceInsert When an invoice is added, sync it to xero.
+  - ENTITY_INSERT - xeroInvoiceInsert() - When an invoice is added, sync it to xero.

-  - ENTITY_UPDATE - xeroInvoiceUpdate When an invoice is updated, sync it to xero.
+  - ENTITY_UPDATE - xeroInvoiceUpdate() - When an invoice is updated, sync it to xero.

 ## Event Subscribers by Event

 ### ENTITY_PRE_SAVE

-- Bill
-  - itemLineEntityPresave

 - GoodsReceipt
   - itemLineEntityPresave

 - Invoice
-  - itemLineEntityPresave
+  - invoicePreAction

 - Item
-  - itemInvoicePresave
+  - invoicePreAction

 - ItemLine
-  - itemLinePresave
+  - itemLineEntityPresave

 - Payment
-  - paymentPresave
+  - paymentPreAction

 - Payment Line
   - paymentLineEntityPresave

-- PurchaseOrder
-  - itemLineEntityPresave

-- Quote
-  - itemLineEntityPresave

 - Stock
   - stockItemPresave